 DrumlinsJanuary 16, 2019

-Michigan is a state shaped by glaciers, and during various stages of the last glacial retreat called the “Wisconsin glaciation” approximately 10,000 years ago, the ice left behind a myriad of interesting shapes and landforms.
-Winter’s less obstructed and expansive views bring these landforms into focus.
+Michigan is a state shaped by glaciers.
+During the last glacial retreat called the “Wisconsin glaciation” approximately 10,000 years ago, the ice (and its meltwaters) played a big role in shaping the landscapes we see today.

 Categorised in: Field Notes